Chugani05/PokemonShop/README.md

 - [Description](#description)

 ### Description
-Tienda de Pokémon desarrollada con HTML, CSS, JavaScript y Firebase, que ofrece una lista de deseos, un carrito de compras y un perfil de usuario para gestionar compras y personalizar la experiencia.
+Pokémon store developed with HTML, CSS, JavaScript and Firebase, offering a wish list, a shopping cart and a user profile to manage purchases and personalize the experience.